 One of the first things that mothers to be and their family must pay attention to is the diet plan.
-There is a need for you to plan a good diet chart for yourself with the help of your doctor.
+There is a need to plan a diet chart for pregnant women with the help of your doctor.
 As the stages of development of the baby vary from one month to the ninth month, therefore the type of food that you must consume also varies.
 Broadly, it is suggested that you have a balanced diet but being more specific about what to eat is preferred.
 Here we are with the month wise diet plan for you that you must follow.

 The baby is an embryo in the first month of pregnancy.
 It is suggested that you must have a snack that is rich in carbohydrate.
 To deal with the morning sickness you ought to consume meals that are comparatively smaller than the ones you usually have.
 However, you ought to increase the frequency of having food.
 Go in for easy to digest food and consume as much liquid as possible.
 Say no to high fat, spicy and fried food.
 Opt for folate-rich and Vitamin B6 rich food.

 Also Read: 5 Super Easy, Quick and Healthy Recipes for Pregnant Women